dotnet/docs/docs/core/get-started.md

 # [Linux](#tab/linux)

-You can get started developing .NET Core apps by following these step-by-step tutorials.
+You can get started developing .NET Core application by following these step-by-step tutorials.

 * [Getting started with .NET Core using the command-line](tutorials/using-with-xplat-cli.md)